seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 How now, my son!

 **CLOTEN**
-’Tis certain she is fled.
+'Tis certain she is fled.
 Go in and cheer the king: he rages; none
 Dare come about him.